ABOUT YMCA SWIM SCHOOL LEVELS

 Correct level placement is essential to ensure that your child is comfortable and successful in swimming lessons.

 Generally, level placement is based on skill level, not age.
-To determine what level your child should be in, view either the Lesson Level Flowchart or the Red Cross (and Old Y levels) to YMCA Level Equivalents.
-Or join us for Swim Level Assessments, every Saturday in the Small Pool from 12-12:30pm.
+To determine what level your child should be in, view the Lesson Level Flow Chart - or join us for Swim Level Assessments, every Saturday in the Small Pool from 12-12:30pm.
 One of our senior swim instructors will cover skills, test endurance and answer any questions you might have.
-Assessments are FREE and open to the community (no need to pay for a day pass).
+Assessments are FREE and open to the community.

 In this class, the parent learns how to properly hold their 6-18 month baby while working on floating, submerging, hand/eye coordination and muscle strengthening through games and songs.
 These lessons are a great bonding opportunity between parent and baby!

 Toddlers ages 19-35 months.
 This class teaches the parent how to work with their child on relaxed floating, gaining breath control for submerging, independent climbing out of pool and muscle strengthening.
 These classes include fun games and songs, and are a great opportunity to spend some time with your child!

 Children 3 years old can begin getting comfortable in the water independent of their parents.
 Through patience and trust, children in this level will overcome their fear and eventually swim independently.
 Instructors work with children at their own pace and encourage students to progress through games and fun.

 In this level, encouragement and positive reinforcement will help little swimmers become more skilled at swimming independently.
 Floating independently on their front and back, as well as kicking across the pool on their back is stressed for water safety reasons.